-175 The general principle that precedence must be given to the protection of public health is, as regards medicinal products for human use, expressly enshrined in the first recital in the preamble to Directive 65/65 (recital 2 in the preamble to the Code), which states that 'the primary purpose' of any rules concerning the production and distribution of medicinal products 'must be to safeguard public health', and in the third recital in the preamble to Directive 93/39, which provides that 'in the interest of public health and of the consumer of medicinal products, it is necessary that decisions on the authorisation to place medicinal products on the market be exclusively based on the criteria of quality, safety and efficacy... extensively harmonised by...
-Directive 65/65...'.
+The general principle that precedence must be given to the protection of public health is, as regards medicinal products for human use, expressly enshrined in the first recital in the preamble to Directive 65/65 (recital 2 in the preamble to the Code), which states that Dthe primary purposeD of any rules concerning the production and distribution of medicinal products Directive 93/39, which provides that Directive of public health and of the consumer of medicinal products, it is necessary that decisions on the authorisation to place medicinal products on the market be exclusively based on the criteria of quality, safety and efficacy ... extensively harmonised by ...
+Directive 65/65 ...D.